tbembersimeao/redcap-external-modules/docs/official-documentation.md

 ### How to call REDCap Hooks

 One of the more powerful things that modules can do is to utilize REDCap Hooks, which allow you to execute PHP code in specific places in REDCap.
-For general information on REDCap hook functions, see the hook documentation. **Before you can utilize a hook in your module, you must explicitly set permissions for it in your config.json file**, as seen in the example below.
+For general information on REDCap hook functions, see the hook documentation. **Before you can utilize a hook in your module, you must explicitly set permissions for the hook in your config.json file**, as seen in the example below.
 Simply provide the hook function name in the "permissions" array in the config file.

 ``` json
 {